montymi/ClearDocs/README.md

 ### Built With

 By listing the major libraries used in the project, the project will show up in filtered search results for any library listed.
 The list also allows a developer to quickly see if a library they are well-versed in is a part of the project.
+Check the "Mardown Links and Images" section of the HTML version of this file to see how these logo-url's are created.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]